How to start selling photos and illustrations on microstock

 • format EPS version Illustrator 8

-• you have to add also JPG preview of the EPS file
+• you have to add also a JPG preview of the EPS file

 • there are file size limits – around 6MB on EPS files (only on some sites)